 Filippos Ioannidis is a PhD candidate at the Department of Economics at the Aristotle University of Thessaloniki where he is investigating his dissertation on the topic of Hellenic Energy Exchange.

-Currently, he works as a
+Currently, he works as a research associate of the Hellenic Association for Energy Economics.
 The authors are grateful to Dr. Vasileios Gkountis (Director, Strategy & Business Development at HEnEx), for his valuable contribution towards the completion of this Policy Brief.